stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Potential Legendaries:**
 - {{ site.data.legendary.windspeaker }}
-- Echoes of Great Sundering
+- {{ site.data.legendary.eogs }}

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on the boss and the Harnessed Specter add.
 - Use {{ site.data.spell.earthquake }} when 2+ targets are together.
 Use {{ site.data.spell.chain_lightning }} when 3+ targets are together.
 - Pool Maelstrom for incoming add spawns.
-If Echoes of Great Sundering is equipped, hold a proc for an incoming add spawn as well.
+If {{ site.data.legendary.sundering }} is equipped, hold a proc for an incoming add spawn as well.
 - Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed when targeted with Shared Suffering.

 **Defensives:**